InvirganceDocumentation/convirgance-docs/docs/concepts.md

 `Filter` also implements the `java.util.function.Predicate` interface to be compatible with Java functional programming techniques.
-Implementing a filter is accomplished in a very similar manner and can be done with either a class, anonymous inner class, or lambda arrow funtion.
+Implementing a filter is accomplished in a very similar manner and can be done with either a class, anonymous inner class, or lambda arrow function.
 For example:

 ```java
 // Find Bob